-Local food waste use and disposal refers to the diversion, management and use of organic waste.
+Food waste use and disposal refers to the diversion, management and use of organic waste.
 The impact of food waste has on the economy and environment is significant.
-The benefits of food waste recovery in a local food system include energy efficiency, improving soil quality and increasing awareness of food and agricultural issues."
+The benefits of food waste recovery in a regional food system include energy efficiency, improving soil quality and increasing awareness of agricultural issues and food literacy."